Compassionate, personal funeral care for families in Chesterfield and surrounding areas.

 What do I do when a death occurs?

-If at home and unexpected then this may need to be reported to a coroner, who may request a post-mortem or inquest, to find out why the person died.
+Unexpected death: This may need to be reported to a coroner, who could request a post-mortem or inquest to determine why the person has passed away.

-If abroad then the death needs to be registered according to the regulations of the country and also with the British Consul.ate.
+The death must be registered according to the local regulations of the country.

 How do I register a death?